joe-engalan/VMKata/README.md

 If there isn't enough money when dispense is pressed, display the price After price is displayed, subsequent displays will retun to normal display behavior then the remaining amount is placed in the coin return.
+When the return coins is selected, the money the customer has placed in the machine is returned Empty the coin slot into the coin bin when returning coins and the display shows INSERT COIN.